Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 Final Thoughts: The Verdict

 For most gardeners, the best compact lilac bush winner is the Proven Winners Bloomerang Dark Purple because it combines reblooming capability, compact 4-7 foot size, classic fragrance, and reliable nursery quality in a 3-gallon pot.
 If you want a true dwarf that stays under 5 feet with heat tolerance, grab the Tiny Dancer Dwarf Lilac.
-And for rare red-pink color in a reblooming compact package, nothing beats the Red Pixie Lilac Shrub.
+And for the smallest possible reblooming footprint with a unique two-tone bloom, nothing beats the Bloomerang Purpink Reblooming Lilac.